openPhiL/openHouse/How to build it/3 Dependencies Setup/Certificates/README.md

 ### in OPNSense

-in the Webgui -> System -> Settings -> Administration
+Create an "Server"-Certificate for the OPNsense Server. in the Webgui -> System -> Settings -> Administration and selec that.

 ### OPENHAB

+Create an "Server"-Certificate for the openHAB Server.
 Copy the content of your key and cert (downloaded from the pfsense Cert Manager ) into the files /etc/ssl/certs folder, overwriting existing openhab.cert and openhab.key files.
 Then, restart nginx using sudo systemctl restart nginx.service

 ### UnifiController

-There is this [website](https://help.ui.com/hc/en-us/articles/212500127-UniFi-SSL-certificate-error-upon-opening-controller-page) but I didn't get it to work .
+Create an "Server"-Certificate for the UnifiController.
+Export the crt & key combination in .p12 format, set the passwort to "aircontrolenterprise" (which is the default of the initial UnifiController, yes, haha). login root to Unifi Controller

+    mv /var/lib/unifi/keystore to /var/lib/unifi/keystore.backup

+    keytool -importkeystore -destkeystore /var/lib/unifi/keystore -srckeystore UnifiController.p12 -srcstoretype PKCS12

+when asked for password, use aircontrolenterprise.

+restart with service unifi restart

 ### Nextcloud